Current Students

 Thania Solar Del Valle

-Thania, a first-year MPH student in the Department of Global Health at the University of Washington and originally from Costa Rica, holds an MD from the University of Costa Rica.
+Thania, a second-year MPH student in the Department of Global Health at the University of Washington and originally from Costa Rica, holds an MD from the University of Costa Rica.
 Her experience as a medical doctor serving women, adolescents, and children ignited her passion for understanding and addressing the pathologies affecting these populations through research, tailored interventions and advocacy.
 She is particularly interested in studying global healthcare systems’ impact on reproductive health and advancing genetics and vaccine research, as well as implementing evidence-based interventions for the rights and well-being of women, adolescents, and children worldwide.
 Thania aims to deepen her expertise in global health research and leadership through the Global WACh certificate program, where she seeks to build professional networks and gain insights into effective strategies for promoting the health and rights of these populations on an international scale.

 Akane Sugimoto Storey